|

 The night before I finally located Benoit, I'd

-gone to the casino recently installed in what had been the restaurant of
+gone to the casino recently installed in what had been the main restaurant

-the El Rancho Hotel in Petionville.
+of the El Rancho Hotel.
 I sent the check, mindlessly, not by registered mail.
 It didn't arrive and didn't arrive.
-I received many phone calls from the broker asking where the money was.
+I received several phone calls from the broker asking where the money was.
 Finally I put a trace on the letter and a stop-payment on the check.

 |